Early warning of precessing neutron-star black-hole binary mergers with the near-future gravitational-wave detectors: Result

-In \figref{FIG:result_TimeEvolution}, the estimations with the precession effect is much improved, especially for $\Delta d_\mathrm{L}$ then $\Delta N$.
-However, the improvement for $\Delta\Omega$ is relatively smaller.
-The reason is that $\Delta\Omega$ has already been well determined by arrival-timing measurements of a GW, and the precession effect does not help much.
+In \figref{FIG:result_TimeEvolution}, the estimations with the precession effect are much improved, especially for $\Delta d_\mathrm{L}$ then $\Delta N$.
+However, the improvement for $\Delta\Omega$ is relatively smaller because $\Delta\Omega$ has already been well determined by arrival-timing measurements of a GW, and the precession effect does not help much.
 On the other hand, the degeneracy between the luminosity distance and the inclination angle is broken by precession~\citep{precession_breaks_degeneracies_LISA, precession_breaks_degeneracies_ground}, and then $\Delta d_\mathrm{L}$ is significantly improved.

+Figure~\ref{FIG:result_DetectionRate} is the detection rate for the detector networks, that is, the expected number of the GW sources with the SNR higher than the detection threshold $8$.
+As in the plot of network SNR in \figref{FIG:result_TimeEvolution}, the detection rates are for only a non-precessing case.
+From \figref{FIG:result_DetectionRate}, we can find how many events are detectable at a time-to-merger, e.g. the GW events with the detection rate $10\unit{yr^{-1}}$, which corresponds to $z \sim 0.1$ from \figref{FIG:N_of_z}, can be detected at \SI{3.0}{s} for A+s and AdV+, \SI{3.7}{s} for those plus KAGRA+ and \SI{30}{s} for three Voyagers, before the merger.
+From the uncertainties of SNRs in $200$ samples, the lines in \figref{FIG:result_DetectionRate} have the width of distributions ($1\sigma$) for the precessing (non-precessing) case; $68\%$ ($84\%$) for A+s and AdV+, $53\%$ ($73\%$) for those plus KAGRA+ and $58\%$ ($78\%$) for three Voyagers.